Skip to Content

 woman holding a package of cricut smart paper sticker cardstock

 Not needing a mat is a huge bonus, in my opinion.
-Just loading the material and pressing go is a huge time saver.
+Just loading the material and pressing go is a time saver.
 Plus you don’t need to continue buying mats and trying to use them within the last inch of their life when they are losing their stick.

 The Cricut Explore 3 can also cut faster.
 It is 2x faster (when cutting Smart Materials) compared to fast mode on the Explore Air 2.
 One thing I notice when cutting—regardless of whether I’m using Smart Materials or materials on a mat—is that the Explore 3 is smoother and quieter, too.